civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 53.6

-  **(1)** Every person who contravenes subsection 53.1(1) **or (1.1)** is guilty of an offence and is liable
+  **(1)** Every person who contravenes subsection 53.1(1) or (1.1) is guilty of an offence and is liable

-> **Explanatory Note**:
-> Relevant portion of subsection 53.6(1):
-> *Existing Text*:
-> > Every person who contravenes subsection 53.1(1) is guilty of an offence and is liable

 ### Section 98

 The definition **arrangement** in section 53.7 of the Act is replaced by the following:

-**arrangement** means an agreement or arrangement, other than a transaction referred to in subsection 53.1(1) **or (1.1)**, involving two or more transportation undertakings providing air services, as defined in subsection 55(1), to, from or within Canada, to coordinate on any aspect of the operation or marketing of such services, including prices, routes, schedules, capacity or ancillary services and to share costs or revenues or other resources or benefits. (**entente**)
+**arrangement** means an agreement or arrangement, other than a transaction referred to in subsection 53.1(1) or (1.1), involving two or more transportation undertakings providing air services, as defined in subsection 55(1), to, from or within Canada, to coordinate on any aspect of the operation or marketing of such services, including prices, routes, schedules, capacity or ancillary services and to share costs or revenues or other resources or benefits. (**entente**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **arrangement** means an agreement or arrangement, other than a transaction referred to in subsection 53.1(1), involving two or more transportation undertakings providing air services, as defined in subsection 55(1), to, from or within Canada, to coordinate on any aspect of the operation or marketing of such services, including prices, routes, schedules, capacity or ancillary services and to share costs or revenues or other resources or benefits. (**entente**)

 ### Section 99